ewrnahid/Nahidul-Islam-naim-/README.md

 -   💬 I'm Single.
 But I Have a Person in My Heart 💜
 -   💓 Relationship: Single
 -   🍁 Profile: [Facebook](https://www.facebook.com/virtual.abbu.nobita)
 -   🍀 Describe About Myself: I'm Full Time Busy Person.
 I've Continue My Studies.
 Besides work I write scripts in JavaScript To improve performance of the bot.
-If you're using my Bot Subscribe My YouTube Channel Abdulla Tech 49.
+If you're using my Bot.
 Thank you for using Nahidul-bot Version 2
 <hr>

 # 📖 Top Langs